 Don’t switch off and be idle when you retire.
 You can still do things that are of interest to you, or you can get involved in things that are of value to your community, all at a pace you feel comfortable with.

-The flip-side of the coin is that you may have to keep on working very hard and under stress, till age 65, before you retire.
+The flip-side of the coin is that you may have to keep on working very hard and under stress, till age 65, before your retirement age.
 In that case and if the actuarial studies of some of the world’s largest Corporations hold true, then the chances are that you would probably die within a few years of retirement.

 In a nutshell, by putting in 10 more ‘hard’ years, after the age of 55, you could potentially forfeit 20 years of your Retirement.
 Or saying it differently, for every year you work beyond the age of 55, on average one forfeits two years of life span.